 As for the remaining school districts, Raytown earned 85 percent, Grain Valley earned 83.9, Independence earned 73.2 percent and Fort Osage earned 72.5 percent.

-Page 2 of 3 - Some might be surprised at the scores Independence and Fort Osage received since both earned perfect scores under the old accreditation process.
+Some might be surprised at the scores Independence and Fort Osage received since both earned perfect scores under the old accreditation process.
 Both districts struggled in the student achievement categories, missing almost half of the points in English and mathematics (nine out of 16 points).

 Independence also struggled in subgroup achievement, earning no points for social studies and only two out of four points in English and math.
 Attendance and graduation rates were also a problem, earning only six out of 10 and 22.5 out of 30 respectively.
 The district did receive a perfect score in the science subcategory of academic and subgroup achievement and one of the college and career readiness sub-categories.